 But for most families, there’s more financial protection needed than merely an amount that covers your mortgage.
 You should consider income replacement for both spouses, day-to-day bills, and the cost of childcare and your children’s education… to name a few of our many financial responsibilities.

 Flexibility is one of the significant benefits of a term life insurance policy.
 You can purchase coverage that not only helps protect your family from needing to pay off a mortgage without you but can also help ease the financial burden of day-to-day life.

 Not sure how much is needed for “day-to-day” life?
 No problem.
 A life insurance calculator can look at your income, family structure and debts to help you determine the right policy for your needs.

 The younger and healthier you are, the more affordable your term life coverage will be.

-For example, a healthy 30-year-old woman can purchase a 20-year, $300,000 policy starting at $19 per month.
+For example, a 30-year-old man in excellent health can purchase a 30-year, $250,000 policy starting at $27 per month.
 Prices will vary based on your age, health, term length and policy amount, but, for the most part, it’s much more affordable than a mortgage life insurance policy is.
 And, that coverage will remain the same over the course of the 10, 15, 20 or 30 years you choose.

 To find out how your term life policy would fit into your monthly budget, estimate your rate.
 It’s free, comes with no obligation and takes less than a minute.

 You wouldn’t buy a new home without a home inspection, and you should also do a little digging before settling on a new policy.
 Life insurance company ratings help indicate the financial stability of the company who issues your policy.
-Companies with higher ratings are more likely to fulfill their responsibility to pay out a claim if anything happened to you.
+Companies with higher ratings are considered by the rating agency to be in a better financial position to pay out a claim if anything happened to you.